Beware the Time Robbers

 Secrets…”From Their Lips to God’s Ears.”

 Before I wrote my last post, I began to think about secrets and how they affect us.
 I read different studies and articles about secrets.
-Most studies came to the conclusion that many of the secrets we carry are not harmful but there are some that are not good for us.
-They usually separated the secrets into two categories: those that we don’t think about and those that we think about a lot.
+Most studies came to the conclusion that many of the secrets we carry are not harmful, but there are some that are not good for us.
+They usually separate the secrets into two categories: those that we don’t think about and those that we think about a lot.
 The studies usually concluded that it is the secrets that we continually think about that cause us the most harm.
-They cause us stress and we know that stress is not good for us.
-The studies were very general and a bit vague so I decided to come up with my own SECRETS CHART and let you know how I try to process them.secret-2725302_1280 Photo by Phlim 1310 Courtesy of Pixabay
+They cause us stress, and we know that stress is not good for us.
+The studies were very general and a bit vague, so I decided to come up with my own SECRETS CHART and let you know how I try to process them.secret-2725302_1280 Photo by Phlim 1310 Courtesy of Pixabay

 SECRETS CHART